zapabob/ROCm/docs/contribute/building.md

     > messages) but the `pattern` references said empty capture group, VS Code
     > discards the message completely.)

-4. Configure Python virtual environment (`venv`)
+4. Configure the Python virtual environment (`venv`).

-    * From the Command Palette, run `Python: Create Environment`
-      * Select `venv` environment and the `docs/sphinx/requirements.txt` file.
+    From the Command Palette, run `Python: Create Environment`.
+Select `venv` environment and `docs/sphinx/requirements.txt`.
-      _(Simply pressing enter while hovering over the file from the drop down is insufficient, one has to select the radio button with the 'Space' key if using the keyboard.)_

-5. Build the docs
+5. Build the docs.

-    * Launch the default build Task using either:
+    Launch the default build task using one of the following options:

-      * a hotkey _(default is `Ctrl+Shift+B`)_ or
+    * A hotkey (the default is `Ctrl+Shift+B`)
-      * by issuing the `Tasks: Run Build Task` from the Command Palette.
+    * Issuing the `Tasks: Run Build Task` from the Command Palette

-6. Open the live preview
+6. Open the live preview.

-    * Navigate to the output of the site within VS Code, right-click on `.vscode/build/html/index.html` and select `Open with Live Server`.
+    Navigate to the site output within VS Code: right-click on `.vscode/build/html/index.html` and select `Open with Live Server`.
 The contents should update on every rebuild without having to refresh the browser.